 - Plungers: Plungers do have the ability to clear clogs.
 However, they will also damage your garbage disposal, maybe causing a leak or ruining the blades.
 Garbage disposals are much more fragile than toilets and need to be unclogged with very precise equipment that applies the right amount of pressure.

 - Chemicals: Some drain cleaning chemicals can clear garbage disposal clogs, but they have serious adverse effects on your plumbing, never mind the ability to strip rust-proof coatings off your garbage disposal pipes.
 Chemicals may give you a quick fix.
 But, when you use them, you’re signing up for more serious repairs down the road.

 It’s certainly a hassle to have a garbage disposal drain clog.
-The good news is that after your clog is cleared by a professional, you can avoid having a clog in the future by flushing the disposal with water after every use and avoiding disposing of starchy foods.
+The good news is that after your clog is cleared by a professional garbage disposal repair in Tracy plumber, you can avoid having a clog in the future by flushing the disposal with water after every use and avoiding disposing of starchy foods.